 In terms of regions, about two-thirds of immigrants lived in the West (34%) and South (33%).
 Roughly one-fifth lived in the Northeast (21%) and 11% were in the Midwest.

 Immigrants in the U.S. as a whole have lower levels of education than the U.S.-born population.
-In 2016, immigrants were three times as likely as the U.S. born to have not completed high school (29% vs. 9%).
-However, immigrants were just as likely as the U.S. born to have a college degree or more, 32% and 30% respectively.
+In 2017, immigrants were three times as likely as the U.S. born to have not completed high school (27% vs. 9%).
+However, immigrants were just as likely as the U.S. born to have a bachelor’s degree or more (31% and 32%, respectively).

 Educational attainment varies among the nation’s immigrant groups, particularly across immigrants from different regions of the world.
-Immigrants from Mexico (57%) and Central America (49%) are less likely to be high school graduates than the U.S. born (9%).
-On the other hand, immigrants from South and East Asia, Europe, Canada, the Middle East and sub-Saharan Africa were more likely than U.S.-born residents to have a bachelor’s or advanced degree.
+Immigrants from Mexico and Central America are less likely to be high school graduates than the U.S. born (54% and 46%, respectively, do not have a high school diploma, vs. 9% of U.S. born).
+On the other hand, immigrants from South and East Asia, Europe/Canada, the Middle East and sub-Saharan Africa were more likely than U.S.-born residents to have a bachelor’s or advanced degree.

 How many immigrants are working in the U.S.?

-In 2016, about 28 million immigrants were working or looking for work in the U.S., making up some 17% of the total civilian labor force.
-Lawful immigrants made up the majority of the immigrant workforce, at 20.6 million.
-An additional 7.8 million immigrant workers are unauthorized immigrants, the first time since 2006 that the number was significantly below 8 million.
-They alone account for 4.8% of the civilian labor force, a dip from their peak of 5.4% in 2007.
+In 2017, about 29 million immigrants were working or looking for work in the U.S., making up some 17% of the total civilian labor force.
+Lawful immigrants made up the majority of the immigrant workforce, at 21.2 million.
+An additional 7.6 million immigrant workers are unauthorized immigrants, less than the total of the previous year and notably less than in 2007, when they were 8.2 million.
+They alone account for 4.6% of the civilian labor force, a dip from their peak of 5.4% in 2007.
 During the same period, the overall U.S. workforce grew, as did the number of U.S.-born workers and lawful immigrant workers.

 Immigrants are also projected to drive future growth in the U.S. working-age population through at least 2035.
 As the Baby Boom generation heads into retirement, immigrants and their children are expected to offset a decline in the working-age population by adding about 18 million people of working age between 2015 and 2035.